Azuchi Castle: History

 Nobunaga chose Azuchi-yama for the location of Azuchi Castle, which rises 100 meters above Lake Biwa.
 The site was strategically placed at the intersection of three highways converging on Kyoto from the east.

 Nobunaga desired a full castle town, and built well-defended homes for his generals, a Jōdo-shū Buddhist temple called Jōgon-in, and a number of homes for commoners a short distance away on the shore of the lake.
 He had trouble convincing people to move into these homes at first, however.
 In the summer of 1577, he issued a municipal charter, guaranteeing residents immunity from taxes, building or transport levies, and moratoria, and forced all travelers on the Nakasendō highway to stop in the town overnight for lodging, thus bringing business to his town's innkeepers.
 By 1582, the town's inhabitants numbered roughly 5,000.

-In addition to welcoming many of Nobunaga's powerful political guests, such as Tokugawa Ieyasu and Niwa Nagahide, Azuchi castle also hosted an event in 1579 which has come to be known as the Azuchi religious debate (安土宗論, Azuchi shūron), taking place between leaders of the Nichiren and Jōdo-shū sects of Buddhism.
+In addition to welcoming many of Nobunaga's powerful political guests, such as Tokugawa Ieyasu and Niwa Nagahide, Azuchi castle also hosted an event in 1579 which has come to be known as the Azuchi religious debate, taking place between leaders of the Nichiren and Jōdo-shū sects of Buddhism.

-On the night of Urabon-e (Feast of Lanterns) in 1581, Nobunaga made the houses in the castle town turn off their lights and lit up Azuchi Castle with lanterns and other decorations to astonish the missionaries leaving the castle.
+On the night of Urabon-e (Feast of Lanterns) in 1581, Nobunaga made the houses in the castle town put off their lights and lit up Azuchi Castle with lanterns and other decorations to astonish the missionaries leaving the castle.
 It was even more impressive because the castle was built on the tip of a promontory surrounded on three sides by a lake, and the surrounding area had not yet been reclaimed.